atmcgrath/intro-dh/schedule.md

 - In class:
 	- Digital Humanities definitions and examples
 	- Go over the syllabus
-- Tasks:
-	- Review the syllabus and return on Thursday with questions
-	- Sign up for a GitHub account and apply for the developer pack
-	- Install VS Code text editor on your personal laptop

 **Response due Wednesday 1/22: Introduce yourself** in the [forum on moodle](https://moodle.brynmawr.edu/mod/forum/view.php?id=351403)